eadehemingway/d3-svg-workshop/README.md

 **note**: when it says 'on the bottom line', it wants the shape to be sat on the line with no overlap

-1. Add a 6px orange border to the circle and make it so that it is still on the bottom line. hint: borders are half on inside and half on outside of shape.
+1. Add a 10px orange border to the circle and make it so that it is still on the bottom line. hint: borders are half on inside and half on outside of shape.
 2. Add a small red rectangle to the bottom line (x: 500, width: 10, height: 40)
 3. Add a group to the svg with a class of 'group-1' (it will be invisible so check the elements tab to check you have successfully added it)

-4. Add a rectangle with no fill and a blue border to this group and put it on the bottom line (width:100 height:40 x:300 )
+4. We now need to add a rectangle to this group.
+To do this we must first select the group and then append to it.
+The rectangle should have no fill and a blue border, with attributes: (width:100 height:40 x:300 ).
+Put this rectangle on the bottom line
-5. Now add text inside groupOne saying 'i am great', position the text so that it is inside the blue box and style it so that it is color:coral and font:sans-serif
+5. We now want to add text to the group, again we will first have to select the group and append to it.
+We want the text to say 'i am great', position the text so that it is inside the blue box and style it so that it is color:coral and font:sans-serif

-6. Now without touching the code you have already written move groupOne to be below the bottomline (hint: you cannot give group elements x and y coordinates)
+6. Now we want to move the group down below the line, at the bottom of the grey box.
+Do this without editing the y coordinates of the text and rectangle. (hint: you cannot give group elements x and y coordinates)
 7. Wrap the code you wrote for question 7 in a setTimeout with a delay of 1000ms so you can see it move

 ### If you have time: